Like a Boss

 The inciting incident occurs at 9 minutes when Cosmetics mogul Claire Luna notices their company and makes an unexpected offer to buy 49% of their business, bringing both opportunity and threat..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Mia and Mel actively choose to accept Claire's deal and enter the corporate world, signing the contract that will change everything., moving from reaction to action.
+This reveals the protagonist's commitment to Mia and Mel actively choose to accept Claire's deal and enter the corporate world, signing the contract that will change everything., moving from reaction to action.

 The Collapse moment at 61 minutes (74% through) represents the emotional nadir.
 Here, Mia and Mel have a devastating fight and their friendship appears to die.
-They dissolve their partnership, with Claire poised to take full control of the company., shows the protagonist at their lowest point.
+They dissolve their partnership, with Claire poised to take full control of the company., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 65 minutes initiates the final act resolution at 79% of the runtime.
 Mia and Mel discover Claire's true manipulative scheme and realize they were played.
 They reconcile and unite to take back their company and friendship., demonstrating the transformation achieved throughout the journey.